Indiana Labor Laws Guide

 This leave is unpaid and cannot be the cause for employment termination.

-Family military leave — employees whose family members serve in the military can take up to 10 days in a calendar year of unpaid leave during the following periods:
+Family military leave — Employees whose family members serve in the military can take up to 10 days in a calendar year of unpaid leave during the following periods:

 • 30 days before active duty orders take effect,